 Run Windows Update

 Keep Windows up to date by running Windows Update.
 If you can, set it to update automatically.
-Of course, the computer needs to be online (connected to the internet) for any updating to take place.
-To run Windows Update do the following:
+Of course, the computer needs to be online (connected to the internet).
+To run Windows Update, do the following:

 In Windows 10: